Most common types of data integration methods

 TALK TO AN EXPERT

 According to Inc.com, up to 73 percent of company data goes unused.
-How do you make sure that your organization is using the data you collect?
+How do you ensure that your organization uses the data you collect?

 Data integration could be the answer to that challenge.
-This article will investigate the different data integration methods to help you choose the right solution.
+Below, we will investigate the different data integration methods to help you choose the right solution.

 Data integration is the process of combining data from many different data sources, typically for analysis, business intelligence, reporting, or loading into an application.
 Data integration is highly relevant to most organizations of medium to large size because they typically use a wide array of applications to gain efficiency and serve their customers better.

-Most of the time, these applications all have their own databases and data stores.
-These applications could be on-premise or in the cloud.
-Regardless, they are only truly useful if they share data between them so data application is a must.
+Most of the time, these applications have their own databases and data stores.
+These applications could be cloud-based or hosted on local servers (on-premise).
+Regardless, they are only beneficial if they share data between them, so data application is a must.

-In order to make qualified business decisions, organizations need to have one unified view of their customer data.
-Developing processes for consolidating data from multiple applications and creating a unified view of data assets, this is what data integration is all about.
+To make qualified business decisions, organizations need to have one unified view of their customer data.
+Developing processes for consolidating data from multiple applications and creating a unified view of data assets – this is what data integration is all about.

-These data sources are most of the time disparate and siloed, making it close to impossible to make better sense of all the available information.
+These data sources are often disparate and siloed, making it nearly impossible to make better sense of all the available information.
 It is vital to connect the data from disparate sources with each other to optimize the value of the gathered insights.

-Turning the vendor-customer relationship into a partnership is probably the most efficient sales approach.
-However, it can be challenging to give salespeople a true 360-degree view of their clients.
+Turning the vendor-customer relationship into a partnership is the most efficient sales approach.
+However, it can be challenging to give salespeople an accurate 360-degree view of their clients.

-What are the different types of data integration methods?
+What are the different types of data integration Techniques?

 It would not take long to convince any C-level executive about the benefits of integrating these applications.
 Deciding how to perform the integration can be a more difficult decision to make.
 This requires a good understanding of what data integration methods and approaches are and which fit one’s organization best.